KasparEtter/ef1p/pages/email/email.md

 </summary>

-Before we can discuss better authentication mechanisms, we need to cover [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) first.
+Before we can discuss better authentication mechanisms, we have to cover [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) first.
 A cryptographic hash function is an [algorithm](https://en.wikipedia.org/wiki/Algorithm), which maps inputs of arbitrary size to outputs of fixed size deterministically and irreversibly: